XRPLF/xrpl-dev-portal/content/concepts/ledgers/ledger-structure.md

 ---
 html: ledger-structure.html
 parent: ledgers.html
+seo:
-blurb: A closer look at the elements of an individual ledger block.
+    description: A closer look at the elements of an individual ledger block.
 ---
 # Ledger Structure